MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 }
 ```

 Last, we'll need to create a more suitable location for our post image files to be stored.
-Right now, since we're storing all of our images at the same path.
+Right now, we're storing all of our images at the same path.
 If you haven't figured it out already; they're being overwritten.
 Let's create a new extension for `StorageReference` that generates a new storage location for each user's post:

 > [action]
 Create a new extension file called `StorageReference+Post.swift` with the following content: